-I’m baaaaccckkk.
+I’m baaaaccckkk!
 Because I have already read so much this year I have decided to break my favorite annual post (my reading list) into a monthly series.
 Here is month two!
-If you missed it you can check out my January reading list.
 You can also keep up with Hunkiedorië this year as I release more book content than I have in the past.
 Let me know what you think, do you have any suggestions on what I should read next?

-Disclaimer: there may be a few minor spoilers in some of my personal reviews of each book.
-If you read on you have been warned.
+Disclaimer: there may be a few spoilers; if you read on you have been warned.

 Once just wasn’t enough, to start of my February reading I reread all of the ACOTAR books as soon as I finished them.
 Having already read them I was able to speed read.
 I convinced my little sister to read them so I could have someone to talk about them with so I reread them along with her so we could fangirl together.
 For those reviews check out my January reading list.